world-class/REPL/online_courses/free/README.md

 - [Mindfulness for Wellbeing and Peak Performance](https://www.futurelearn.com/courses/mindfulness-wellbeing-performance) - FutureLearn - *"Learn mindfulness techniques to reduce stress and improve your wellbeing and work/study performance."*

 ## Web development
- [CS50's Web Programming with Python and JavaScript](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript) - edX. - Offered by Harvard University. - *"This course picks up where [CS50](https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x) leaves off, diving more deeply into the design and implementation of web apps with Python, JavaScript, and SQL using frameworks like Flask, Django, and Bootstrap."*
+- [CS50's Web Programming with Python and JavaScript](https://www.edx.org/course/cs50s-web-programming-with-python-and-javascript) - edX. - Offered by Harvard University. - *"This course picks up where [CS50](https://www.edx.org/course/cs50s-introduction-computer-science-harvardx-cs50x) leaves off, diving more deeply into the design and implementation of web apps with Python, JavaScript, and SQL using frameworks like Flask, Django, and Bootstrap."*
+- [FreeCodeCamp](https://www.freecodecamp.org) - *"freeCodeCamp.org is a friendly community where you can learn to code for free. [...]
+Our full-stack web development curriculum is completely free and self-paced.
+We have thousands of interactive coding challenges to help you expand your skills."*
 - [Responsive Website Basics: Code with HTML, CSS, and JavaScript](https://www.coursera.org/learn/website-coding) - Offered by University of London. *"In this course you will learn three key website programming and design languages: HTML, CSS and JavaScript.
 You will create a web page using basic elements to control layout and style.
 Additionally, your web page will support interactivity."*
+- [Web Fundamentals](https://developers.google.com/web/fundamentals) - *"Google's opinionated reference for building amazing web experiences."*